ap4y/iMagickWand/README.md

     Same as regular UIImageView, just set:
         @property(nonatomic, retain) UIColor* color;
         @property(nonatomic) int tolerance;

-    and it will be ready to your taps.
-Optionally implement MWImageViewDelegate and recieve:
+    and it will be ready to receive your taps.
+Optionally implement MWImageViewDelegate and receive:
         -(void)imageViewDidStartedProcessing:(MWImageView*)imageView;
         -(void)imageViewDidFinishedProcessing:(MWImageView*)imageView;